ether/ep_announce/README.md

 ep_announce
 =========

-Gives each user the option to turn on alerts.
+Etherpad-lite plugin: Play a chime when someone enters a pad.
+Gives each user the option to turn it on or off.

-Value stored in cookies, which means it will be different per computer.
+Value stored in cookies, which means it is a per-browser setting, not a per-user setting.